 Energy and Asymmetry on the dial

 The second mandate Büsser set himself was to recreate the energy he admires in women.
-Moving in from the symmetry of the dial we encounter a surprising, asymmetric dial layout with a ‘ventricular’ dial plate aperture in the centre and extremely original hours and minutes counter placed at 7 o’clock.
+Moving in from the symmetry of the case we encounter a surprising, asymmetric dial layout with a ‘ventricular’ dial plate aperture in the centre and extremely original hours and minutes counter placed at 7 o’clock.

 Since flying tourbillons are only anchored at their base, they tend to be placed safely inside the movement.
 MB&F’s watch is a ‘flying flying’ tourbillon that, thanks to its column construction, literally reaches up from the supporting structure to perform its hypnotic one-minute gyrations underneath your very eyes, almost grazing the domed glass.
 Another feminine touch is the large diamond sitting on the upper bridge of the tourbillon cage.